 7 Steps to Protect your Property from Hurricanes

-The 2018 hurricane season, which runs from June 1 through November 30, calls for the number of storms and hurricanes to be slightly above average.
-A total of 14 named storms, seven hurricanes and three major hurricanes are expected this season.
+Hurricane season runs from June 1 through November 30.
 Making a few simple moves now could minimize a storm’s impact on your home or property:

-- Take inventory.
 The last thing you want to be doing after you’ve been affected by a hurricane is to try to remember everything you had in the house.
 Having an inventory will make the process of getting through a claim and getting back to normal so much easier.
-The Insurance Information Institute’s KnowYourStuff.org is a great place to get started.
 Keep the inventory in a safe place away from your home.